markekraus/PSRAW/docs/Module/Invoke-RedditRequest.md

 `Invoke-RedditRequest` will automatically wait for Rate Limiting to pass.
 If a Rate Limit is in effect, a warning will be issued by `Invoke-RedditRequest`.
 Rate Limit periods vary but are generally 8 minutes.
 If you are suppressing warnings and `Invoke-RedditRequest` takes several minutes to complete, you may be making too many calls to the API in too short a time.
 You can check the status of your rate limit with the `IsRateLimited()` method on the `RedditOAuthToken` before making calls to `Invoke-RedditRequest`.

 `Invoke-RedditRequest` will attempt to refresh all expired Access Tokens.
-If the `RedditOAuthToken` is an `Implicit` token, this will require an interactive session as the user will need to authorize the application via the provided GUI browser.
-This may also crash some version of Powershell ISE as there is currently a bug where `WinForms` elements causes ISE to freeze.
-Avoid using `Implicit` tokens and if they are required, make sure `Invoke-RedditRequest` is called from a PowerShell console instead of the ISE.

 Errors encountered when making the API request will be available in the `Response` property on the the exception object.